andrew-rayco/hihi-2017/ee/hannah-beale/3-reflection.md

 ####What did I do well this week?

-This week I approached problems with a much better attitude, managing to not get a impractically frustrated like previous weeks.
+This week I approached problems with a much better attitude, managing to not get as impractically frustrated like previous weeks.

 ####What could I have done to improve?